Info Sessions for Doctor of Physical Therapy (DPT) Program

 - The entry-level DPT program is granted accreditation until June 30, 2022 by the Commission for Accreditation in Physical Therapy Education (CAPTE), following an exemplary review in 2012.

-- Average Graduation rate for the last three classes was 94%, with the Licensure Examination pass rate of 100% in 2010 and 2011 for both Dallas and Houston.
-For 2012, Houston had 100% pass rate and Dallas had 98% pass rate.
+- Average Graduation rate for the last three classes was 93%, with the Licensure Examination pass rate of 100% pass rate in Dallas for 2013 and 100% pass rate in Houston for 2013.
+The pass rate for 2014 is 100% for Dallas and 100% for Houston.
+The pass rate for 2015 is 98% for Dallas and 100% for Houston.
 The Employment rate for our graduates is 100%.

-- Average Acceptance rate of qualified applicants over the past 3 years was 50%, while the Matriculation rate during that same period was 55% (see attached tables for details).
+- Average Acceptance rate of qualified applicants over the past 3 years was 31%, while the Matriculation rate (# of students starting /# of students accepted)during that same period was 64% (see attached tables for details).

 - Our accredited program has a 40+ year history of graduating excellent physical therapists

-- The entry-level DPT program lasts for 33 months (See attached Degree Plan) and costs approximately $30,000 for In-state students and $60,000 for Out-of-state students (See attached Tuition and Fees document for a semester by semester breakdown)
+- The entry-level DPT program lasts for 33 months (See attached Degree Plan) and costs approximately $36,900 for In-state students and $77,950 for Out-of-state students for the whole program (See attached Tuition and Fees document for a semester by semester breakdown) Tuition Estimator can be found on the Bursar's website.

 - Academic and clinical classes are integrated throughout the program.